-- Students and parents to become aware of the value of academic integrity and the school's expectations with regards to academic integrity. - All stakeholders to understand and appreciate what constitutes academic integrity and what amounts to plagiarism. - Students, the need to acknowledge the words, ideas, scholarship and intellectual property of others. - Students regarding what is considered breach of academic integrity. - School community regarding the sanctions step wise-that would be set into motion if a student submits a plagiarized piece work.
+- students and parents to become aware of the value of academic integrity and the school's expectations with regard to academic integrity. - all stakeholders to understand and appreciate what constitutes academic integrity and what amounts to plagiarism. - students need to acknowledge the words, ideas, scholarship and intellectual property of others. - students regarding what is considered a breach of academic integrity. - educate the school community regarding the sanctions step-wise that would be set into motion if a student submits a plagiarized piece of work.